ovdixon/marketplace-magpie/README.md

 # Marketplace Scraper
 Setup email alerts for new items on Facebook Marketplace.
+Expensive due to level of proxies required to scrape.

 ## Accounts

-All accounts use same login details shared via Telegram.
+You will need to setup the following accounts.

 ### [ScrapingBee](https://www.scrapingbee.com/?fpr=oliver-dixon68) - Proxy API
-Recommend 'Startup' Plan at $100/month for ~35 search terms scraped every 15 minutes.
+Start with free trial credits to test.
+For production upgrade to 'Startup' Plan at $100/month for ~35 search terms scraped every 15 minutes.

 ### [SendGrid](https://signup.sendgrid.com) - Email API
 Free account supports 100 emails / day which is plenty.

 ## Setup

+In SendGrid under Email API, create a Dynamic Template with an arbitrary name.
+Add a new version and paste in code from `config/template.html`.

 Create `.env` file with the following format.